jasperdunn/blog/content/blog/writing-code-for-humans/index.md

 `item.isNotVisible` - never write a negation in the name of a variable.
 It can be especially confusing to understand when combined with other booleans and functions in an expression.
 This a common recommendation, but considering how often I see this beasty I thought I’d also include it.

+`item.disabled` - this is a perfectly good name for a boolean variable that is most commonly false, this is not a negation. `item.isNotEnabled` on the other hand is a negation.

 ## Numbers

 ### Magic numbers